Lane Closures halted for Independence Day holiday

-NASHVILLE – Road construction won’t slow motorists across Tennessee over the July 4 holiday.
-The Tennessee Department of Transportation will suspend all construction-related lane closures on interstates and state routes beginning at 6 a.m. on Friday, July 1 through 6 a.m. on Tuesday, July 5 to provide maximum roadway capacity for holiday travelers.
+The Tennessee Department of Transportation will suspend all construction-related lane closures on interstates and state routes beginning at midnight Saturday, July 1 through 6 a.m.
+Wednesday, July 5 to provide maximum roadway capacity for holiday travelers.

-“With so many people hitting the road we want to do all we can to ensure they reach their destinations safely and without necessary delays,” said TDOT Commissioner Butch Eley.
+“With so many people traveling on and around the Fourth of July, we want to do all we can to ensure they reach their destinations safely and without necessary delays,” said TDOT Commissioner Butch Eley.
 “We are doing so by suspending lane closures during this busy holiday travel time.”